radapdal/process/webdevelopmentworkflow.md

-# Services
+# Maintenance Services

 After a successful website build and release, or a new client requires site maintenance and support, the workflow will seamlessly transition to a Continuous Delivery release.

 **Continuous vs Sprinting**

-In Sprints, we release large chunks of the software as one Major version.
+In Sprints, we release chunks of the software as versions.
 This means grouping issues beforehand, developing and testing them, then sending them for a 2-Step UAT before pushing to Production.

-However, in a Continuous Delivery process, issues are individually assessed to a target version in Staging or Production, and can bypass UAT.
-This release process allows for two things:
+However, in a Continuous Delivery process, issues are tracked based on monthly versions and is directly done in the Production site unless the client is also a Web Development client.

-	1. Allows the Staging to build up Minor versions and be pushed when required.
-    2. Allows emergency Patches to push ahead of the versions in staging directly into Production.

 ## Workflow

-To properly understand the distinction of where issues would go, see ["Versioning"](#versioning).

-Basically, Major versions will be developed on the Sprint board, while Minor versions and Patches will be handled by the Service Kanban.

 The Service Kanban will follow the same DevQA process with minor changes to the Release pipeline.

-> **QA Approved**
->
-> `QA IN PROGRESS` -> `RELEASE READY`

-When an issue is approved by QA, it is moved to "Release Ready" for assessment of the Project Lead.

-- Minor version issues will sit at "Release Ready" to wait for the other issues in the version before so it can undergo UAT.

-> **For Internal UAT**
->
-> `RELEASE READY` -> `RELEASED INTERNAL`

-> **For Client UAT**
->
-> `RELEASED INTERNAL` -> `RELEASED TO CLIENT`

-- Patches will bypass UAT and be immediately pushed to Production.

 > **Patch Deployed to Production**
 >
 > `RELEASE READY` -> `RELEASED TO PRODUCTION`

-Some issues are also expected to be completed on a target environment and does not need to be pushed further into the release pipeline.
-These issues can be transitioned to "Closed" after QA Verification.

-> **Release Approved**
->
-> `RELEASED INTERNAL` -> `CLOSED`

-> **Release Approved**
->
-> `RELEASED TO STAGING` -> `CLOSED`

 > **Release Approved**
 >